-Grace Ballor is a historian of capitalism, focusing on two concurrent and radically transformative processes that reshaped the world in the twentieth century: European integration and economic globalization.
-Since earning her PhD in History from the University of California, Los Angeles (UCLA) in 2018, she has held a joint position as Max Weber Fellow in History and Civilization at the European University Institute and Research Fellow in International History at the Graduate Institute, Geneva.
+Dr. Grace Ballor is an international economic historian, focusing on European integration, economic globalization, and capitalism.
+She earned her PhD in History from the University of California, Los Angeles (UCLA) in 2018 and currently holds a joint position as Max Weber Fellow in History and Civilization at the European University Institute and Research Fellow in International History at the Graduate Institute, Geneva (IHEID).

-In addition to her publication and teaching, she has also served as a delegate in Trade, Economic Relations, and Business Development at the Stanford US-Russia Forum and as Academic Fellow on the Council for Europe at the World Economic Forum, where she authored discussion documents for policymakers and published a survey of EU reform initiatives ahead of the 2019 European Parliament elections.
+In addition to her publication and teaching, Grace has also served as a delegate in Trade, Economic Relations, and Business Development at the Stanford US-Russia Forum and as Academic Fellow on the Council for Europe at the World Economic Forum.